Skip to main content

 Join us on Monday mornings for songs, stories, and action poems for infants through preschoolers and their caregivers.

 Anime fans are invited to geek out over their favorite shows.
-This month we are making recycled manga inspired bookmarks.
+This month we are all about the music.
+Share your favorite anime songs, singers, and AMVs.

 Come join us for an unplugged jam.
 All experience levels are welcome to this supportive and family-friendly event.
 Bring your acoustic instrument and come have some fun!